mohsen1/yek/README.md

 ... rest of the file ...
 ```

-> `yek` will priotize more important files to come last in the output.
+> `yek` will prioritize more important files to come last in the output.
 This is useful for LLM consumption.

 ## Installation